Edited by Dr. Felice Gragnano, Dr. Arturo Cesaro, and Prof. Paolo Calabrò from the University of Campania “Luigi Vanvitelli”, Caserta, Italy

 - How do non-LDL cholesterol targets affect clinicians’ decisions in contemporary practice?

-- What are the following steps to be taken to reduce the residual cardiovascular and neurological burden?
+- What are the following steps to be taken to reduce the residual cardiovascular burden?

 This collection of articles has not been sponsored and articles have undergone the journal’s standard peer-review process.